tanzeelkazi/web-worker/README.md

 - Concentrate more on doing than communicating
   - No more architecting communication protocols between the thread and the base page.
 This API lays down that foundation for you.
 - Logging support on the instance on the base page as well as from within the worker thread
   - Can't figure out what's breaking inside your worker script?
-No problem.
-Although I can't promise you a debugger, you can log from within the worker as simply as doing `self.log(data);` and view the data on the base page on the worker instance using `worker.getLog();`.
-Easier than struggling with `postMessage` and figuring out the hundreds of calls.
+No problem!
+Although I can't promise you a `debugger`, you can log data from within the worker as simply as `self.log(data);` and view the data on the base page on the worker instance using `worker.getLog();`.
+Easier than struggling with `postMessage` and figuring out the hundreds of calls that may have gone through.

 ## Getting started